Iris Meredith: Early years

 Meredith was born in Sioux City, Iowa, but grew up in Eagle Rock, California.
 She was active in journalism and dramatics at Eagle Rock High School, from which she graduated.
+Both of her parents died while Iris was in her teens, forcing her into the working world at an early age.
 She worked as a cashier in a Los Angeles theater before she became an actress.